Zyfurr/Zyfurr.github.io/index.md

 ## Description

-In this lab, you will be reworking labs 1 and 2 using Jupyter Notebooks instead of Vitis.
-Jupyter Notebooks is an interactive computing environment that enables users to edit and run code through the use of notebooks.
+In this lab, you will be reworking labs 1 and 2 using Jupyter notebooks instead of Vitis.
+Jupyter botebooks is an interactive computing environment that enables users to edit and run code through the use of notebooks.
 The code within these notebooks can be run in chunks for easy debugging, with the outputs readily available to you.
-Jupyter notebooks can be used for many things other than coding such as creating plots, interactive widgets, etc. Connection to your AMD FPGA through Jupyter Notebooks provides a more abstracted interface to allow users with less hardware background to program on an FPGA.
+Jupyter notebooks can be used for many things other than coding such as creating plots, interactive widgets, etc. Connection to your AMD FPGA through Jupyter notebooks provides a more abstracted interface to allow users with less hardware background to program on an FPGA.
 In this lab you will learn to use this powerful environment to interface with your AMD FPGA from hardware intialization to running your matrix multiply application on the implemented microprocessor.

 ## Lab Objectives